kissmetrics/km-support/_posts/2012-11-04-people-search.md

 ![Person Search 15][ss15]

-You can access Saved People Searches from the Reports section of KISSmetrics.
+You can access Saved People Searches from the Reports section of Kissmetrics.

 ![Person Search 16][ss16]